prohire-employment/Tarot-Companion/README.md

     - **Key:** `API_KEY`
     - **Value:** Paste your Google Gemini API key here.
 7. Deploy your site.
 Netlify will now serve your static files and make the API key available to the application.

+## Contributing

+Found a bug or have a feature request?
+Please [open an issue](https://github.com/ai-builder/tarot-companion/issues) on our GitHub repository.
+The more details you can provide, the better!